Asymmetric

 Three Gaits

-An ERP purpose-built for therapeutic-horsemanship centers — students, sessions, horses, volunteers, and scheduling in one production system.
+A back-office system purpose-built for therapeutic-horsemanship centers, students, sessions, horses, volunteers, and scheduling in one working system.

 HazardOS